Salamanca – Estadio Municipal Reina Sofía

 Give Me Shelter – Unionistas gather at the other Helmántico

 Unionistas’ stay at the Estadio Las Pistas del Helmántico was a marriage of convenience.
 It allowed all of its not-inconsiderable support to watch the club in relatively comfortable but rather uninspiring surroundings.
 Opened in 1970, it has always played ugly sister to the smart and impressive Estadio Helmántico.
-In fact, probably the most interesting aspect of the stadium was the change of name between 1993-2000, when it was officially known as the Estadio Javier Sotomayor.
-This was in recognition of the Cuban high jumper setting a world record at the stadium on 29 July 1993.
-The stadium’s only spectator structures of note are found on the west side of the stadium, where two differing cantilevered covers hang over concrete bench seating.
+In fact, probably the most interesting aspect of the stadium was that between 1993 and 2000, it was officially known as the Estadio Javier Sotomayor.
+This was in recognition of the Cuban high jumper breaking the world record at the stadium on 29 July 1993.
+The stadium’s only spectator structures of note are on the west side of the stadium, where two cantilevered covers hang over concrete bench seating.
 Changing facilities are found in a three-tiered building in the southwest corner of the stadium.
 Five steps of terracing follow the line of the athletics track on the remaining side of the enclosure.

 Unionistas010918a